IonDen/ion.sound/readme.md

 ## Dependencies
-* No dependencies, jQuery dependency was dropped since 2.0
+* 2 versions of plugin: jQuery and standalone

 ## Usage
 Import this libraries:
+* jquery.js - optional
 * ion.sound.min.js

 Prepare sound-files (25 sounds are included) and put them in some folder (eg. "sounds"):